ultravioletrs/cube-docs/docs/developer-guide.md

 ### Step 2: Customize the UI

 Make any necessary changes to the UI, such as updating the theme, font, logos, or favicons.
-Ensure that all required configuration files and assets (like logos and favicons) are in a dedicated directory, such as `~/cube/ui`.
+Ensure that all required configuration files and assets (like logos and favicons) are in the dedicated `ui` directory in `cube` repository.
 This directory should include:

 - `config.json` – containing UI settings like theme options, logo configurations, and metadata.
 - `globals.css` – defining global styles, which will be applied to the UI.
 - Logo files (e.g., `defaultLogo.svg` and `altLogo.svg`) – these will be copied to the `public` directory for use across the application.
 - Favicon files (e.g., `defaultFavicon.svg` and `altFavicon.svg`) – also stored in the `public` directory.

 **Note:** The file names for logo and favicon files do not need to follow a specific naming convention, as long as they have the `.svg` extension.
-The build process will copy all `.svg` files in your configuration directory to the `public` directory.
+The build process will copy all `.svg` files in the configuration directory to the `public` directory.
 However, it’s recommended to use descriptive names (e.g., `defaultLogo.svg`, `altLogo.svg`) for clarity and ease of identification.

 For detailed customization instructions, refer to the [Customization of the UI section](https://github.com/absmach/magistrala-ui-new/blob/bc3086526451a0247216ac81b4edb4b6f1e2bb02/README.md#customization-of-the-ui) in the README.